Waiting for Light

 I make my way carefully to the front of the house.
 Even barefoot I can and have accidentally crushed snails; now I want to take a portrait of one.
 I marvel at their unhurried progress, eyestalks wavering with inquisitive grace in the thick air.
 Their luscious slickness.

-, for the first time since we arrived here, a brown beauty with perhaps 7mm-diameter housing.
+I search in vain for one of the ubiquitous white snails out of its shell but instead encounter, for the first time since we arrived here, a brown beauty with perhaps 7mm-diameter housing.
 Its movements are almost imperceptible.
 I pop up the flash.

 Two of my favorite movies include snails.
 In the opening of Silent Running, Joan Baez sings "Rejoice in the Sun" as a snail journeys through foliage, filling the screen.
 (Peter Schickele, of "PDQ Bach" fame, had composed the film score in a decidedly different style than what marks his hilarious send-ups of classical music.
 And I believe the Star Wars character R2D2 owes its existence at least in part to the drones Huey, Dewey, and Louie from this years-earlier film.)